svinniks/pl-log/README.md

 Message handlers can use ```DBMS_UTILITY``` or ```UTL_CALL_STACK``` directly to format and persist contents of the call stack as needed.
 PL-LOG, however, brings call stack tracking to a higher level, allowing to:

-- Hide irrelevant (service) top entries from the stack, leaving only the one of the business code.
+- Hide irrelevant (service) top entries from the stack, leaving only the ones of the business code.
 - Associate one or more named values with any call stack entry (useful to log subprogram arguments or loop variables).
 - Get the fullest information of where an unexpected Oracle error has occured, by merging the most recently tracked call stack and the error backtrace.